 Sure, you’ll be driving a long ways to the middle of nowhere essentially for a photo op, but where else can you stand in four states at one time?!
 If you happen to be in southeast Utah anyway, swing by for the opportunity to be in Colorado, Utah, New Mexico, and Arizona ALL AT THE SAME TIME.
 Nerdy kids (like mine) get a kick out of this.
 There’s a small visitor center here, along with a few booths selling food and Native American crafts and souvenirs.
 Four Corners Monument is managed by the Navajo Nation Department of Parks and Recreation and there is an entrance fee.

-Explore All the Family-Friendly Museums the City has to Offer
+Explore All the Family-Friendly Museums Salt Lake City has to Offer

 Salt Lake City has a plethora of kid-friendly locations to keep you busy.
 There are children’s museums, natural history museums, pioneer museums, aquariums, zoos, planetariums, and working farms to visit.
-Our absolute favorite will probably always be This Is The Place Heritage Park, but you can read about all the others you shouldn’t miss in our round up of things to do with kids in Salt Lake City.
+Our absolute favorite will probably always be This Is The Place Heritage Park, but we also love Thanksgiving Point, and you can read about all the others you shouldn’t miss in our round up of things to do with kids in Salt Lake City.

 Float in the Great Salt Lake